INTERSECTION

 Liz Gerring was born in San Francisco in 1965 and grew up in Los Angeles where she began studying dance at age 13.
-Ms. Gerring studied at the Cornish Institute in Seattle, and in 1987 she received a BFA from the Juilliard School.
+Gerring studied at the Cornish Institute in Seattle, and in 1987 she received a BFA from the Juilliard School.
 She formed the Liz Gerring Dance Company in 1998 and has been presenting her work in New York City and abroad continuously since that time.
-Ms. Gerring was awarded the Jacob’s Pillow prize in June 2015 and a Joyce Theater Residency the same year.
-Between 2013–18, Ms. Gerring was commissioned for three works in collaboration with composer Michael J. Schumacher for Peak Performances at the Kasser Theater in Montclair NJ.
-In 2017–18 she was awarded a City Center Choreographic Fellowship and in 2019 Ms. Gerring was one of five artists to receive the Cage Cunningham Fellowship from the Baryshnikov Arts Center.
-Ms. Gerring has been on the faculty of Groove With Me, an after school dance program for girls, since 2018.
+Gerring was awarded the Jacob’s Pillow prize in June 2015 and a Joyce Theater Residency the same year.
+Between 2013–18, Gerring was commissioned for three works in collaboration with composer Michael J. Schumacher for Peak Performances at the Kasser Theater in Montclair NJ.
+In 2017–18 she was awarded a City Center Choreographic Fellowship and in 2019 Gerring was one of five artists to receive the Cage Cunningham Fellowship from the Baryshnikov Arts Center.
+Gerring has been on the faculty of Groove With Me, an after school dance program for girls, since 2018.
 She lives in New York City and upstate NY with her husband, Kirk Radke, and their dog and cat; she also has three adult children.

 Based in Brooklyn, Michael J. Schumacher has innovated in spatialized sound and algorithmic composition since the 1980s.
 He creates multi channel, generative Room Pieces that have been presented in galleries, museums, concert halls, and public and private environments.
 XI Records has released a DVD set of five of these installations as computer applications, and his Living Room Pieces is a generative installation designed for home listening.
 His Portable Multi channel Sound System is a complete immersive environment that fits in a suitcase, a project he has toured through Europe, Japan, and the United States.